bcgov/ols-router/router-developer-guide.md

 ##  Directions Resource
 The directions resource represents the turn-by-turn directions, shortest or fastest route between given points and the length and duration of that route.
 Here are some examples:

 1. Directions and shortest route in km and json between Duncan and Metchosin.
 Also includes an explicit request for an output spatial reference system of BC Albers (e.g., 3005).
-By default, the output SRS is Geographics (e.g., 4326)<br>https://router.api.gov.bc.ca/directions.json?points=-123.707942%2C48.778691%2C-123.537850%2C48.382005&outputSRS=3005&criteria=shortest<br>
+By default, the output SRS is Geographics WGS 84 (e.g., 4326)<br>https://router.api.gov.bc.ca/directions.json?points=-123.707942%2C48.778691%2C-123.537850%2C48.382005&outputSRS=3005&criteria=shortest<br>

 2. Directions and shortest route in km and kml between Duncan and Metchosin<br>https://router.api.gov.bc.ca/directions.kml?points=-123.707942%2C48.778691%2C-123.537850%2C48.382005&criteria=shortest<br>